xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-19-different-languages.md

 ### D

-When using FFI in [D](https://dlang.org/), it’s important to:
+When using FFI in [D](https://dlang.org/), it's important to:

 - Manually manage the memory for any D objects that are passed as pointers to external C libraries to avoid premature garbage collection.
-- Be aware that D's garbage collection system won’t track memory that’s allocated outside of the D runtime (e.g., memory allocated via C functions).
+- Be aware that D's garbage collection system won't track memory that's allocated outside of the D runtime (e.g., memory allocated via C functions).
-- Explicitly mark objects as scope or retain references where necessary to ensure they aren’t collected while still in use by C code.
+- Explicitly mark objects as scope or retain references where necessary to ensure they aren't collected while still in use by C code.

 ```d showLineNumbers
 import std.stdio;